TracyZhangyr/Minecraft-Geolocator/docs/proposal.md

 like instagram or facebook.

 ## AI/ML Algorithms
-We anticipate building 3 different Convolutional Neural Network architectures for our project.
+We anticipate building few different Convolutional Neural Network architectures for our project.

 ## Evaluation Plan